ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-3-1.md

-Chapter 2: Setting the Right Example: Strategies for Setting the Right Example as a Leader
+Strategies for Setting the Right Example as a Leader
 ==========================================================================================

 In this chapter, we will explore strategies for setting the right example as a leader, including: